Job Vacancy

 The successful candidate must meet the following essential criteria:

-* Experience working with national and local practice, policy, procedure, and legislation relevant to the post, including awareness of the SSSC Code of Practice, Human Rights legislation, and Adult Support and Protection.
+2. Experience of working with the national and local practice, policy, procedure, and legislation relevant to the post.
+This includes an awareness of the SSSC Code of Practice, Human Rights legislation, Adult Support and Protection.

-* Experience working with adults and families, including trauma-based interventions.
+3. Experience of working with adults and families, and trauma-based interventions.

 Desirable:

-Midlothian Justice Services are co-located with statutory partners in various health and mental health services, as well as third sector organizations like MELD, Health in Mind, and Change, Grow, Live.
-The position will primarily be office-based with the option to work from home upon approval.
-The working pattern will be mutually agreed with the successful candidate and the recruiting manager.
+Midlothian Justice Services are co-located with statutory partners in the Substance Use Service, Psychological Therapy Service, Intensive Home Treatment Team, Community Mental Health, and the Joint Mental Health Team.
+Third sector partners also co-located in Number 11 include MELD, Health in Mind, and Change, Grow, Live.
+The post will be mainly office-based but there is an option to work from home with the agreement of your line manager.
+The working pattern for this post will be with the mutual agreement of the successful candidate and the recruiting manager.

 Skills